 4 – Security management plan (administrative)

 In order for your staff to properly follow administrative safeguard rules, you will need the policies and procedures of a comprehensive security management approach.
 A critical aspect of this effort is a risk analysis and management process.
-Overall, this plan is based on the need to maintain availability, integrity, and confidentiality of health data.
+Overall, this plan is based on the need to maintain the availability, integrity, and confidentiality of health data.

 5 – Audit controls (technical)